Writing in Place conference

 - 8:00 am Coffee and danish.

 - 9:00 am Concurrent workshops

 - Noon Conference ends

-Past Instructors and keynote speakers for our conference have included: Robert Morgan, Ruta Sepetys, Elizabeth Berg, Jill McCorkle, John Lane, Sebastian Matthews, Glenis Redmond, Ron Stodghill, Ashley Warlick, Charles Everitt, Tommy Hays, Fred Chappell, George Singleton, Elizabeth Cox, Ron Rash, Nikky Finney, Janisse Ray, Rebecca McClanahan, Claire Bateman, Dot Jackson, Rick Mulkey, Frye Gaillard, Ruth Moose, Rosa Shand, Cathy Smith Bowers, Deno Trakas, Tom McConnell, Ruta Sepetys, Ray McManus, Anna Jean Mayhew, Philip Gerard, Neil White, and many others.
+Past Instructors and keynote speakers for our conference have included: Wiley Cash, Robert Morgan, Ruta Sepetys, Elizabeth Berg, Jill McCorkle, John Lane, Sebastian Matthews, Glenis Redmond, Ron Stodghill, Ashley Warlick, Charles Everitt, Tommy Hays, Fred Chappell, George Singleton, Elizabeth Cox, Ron Rash, Nikky Finney, Janisse Ray, Rebecca McClanahan, Claire Bateman, Dot Jackson, Rick Mulkey, Frye Gaillard, Ruth Moose, Rosa Shand, Cathy Smith Bowers, Deno Trakas, Tom McConnell, Ruta Sepetys, Ray McManus, Anna Jean Mayhew, Philip Gerard, Neil White, and many others.